Voltstro-Studios/UnityWebBrowser/docs/articles/user/javascript.md

 ## JS Methods

 JS methods are a way of calling .NET methods from JS code.
-JS methods are invoked on the JS side by calling `uwb.ExecuteJsMethod(<method name>, arguments);`.
+JS methods are invoked on the JS side by calling the `uwb.ExecuteJsMethod(<method name>, arguments);` function.
 The `ExecuteJsMethod` function, on success, will immediately return `true`.

 ### Argument Data Types